Mohinta2892/micron-repackaging/Notes.md

 #### Prediction errors:
-predict_blockwise.py gets stuck [error file show predicting in batch X], however the gpu remains occupied without actually doing anything. predict_blockwise.py spawns the models and kills it instantly perhaps due to OOM (requires minimum 22GB).
+predict_blockwise.py gets stuck [error file show predicting in batch X], however the gpu remains occupied without actually doing anything.
+**Potential solution** to make it fail is to add a timeout inside wait() calls such as `self.predict_input_data.wait(timeout=10)`
+Generally, it is the zarr.write that is failing downstream due to some mismatch in the output shape from what is expected.

+predict_blockwise.py spawns the models and kills it instantly perhaps due to OOM (requires minimum 22GB).